Radiator Replacement Cost

 Reasons to Remove and Replace a Radiator

-Age – Generally, it is recommended that radiators should be replaced every 15-20 years.
-If your radiators are getting close to this age range, it’s worth taking a look at them and evaluating how they are performing.
+- Age and poor efficiency - Radiators tend to decline after 10 to 15 years.
+If your radiators are getting close to this age range, it’s worth looking at them and evaluating their performance.

-Blockages – Blockages can be caused by a clog of sludge or rust.
-This can prevent the radiator from heating up.
+- Blockages – Blockages can be caused by a clog of sludge or rust.
+This can prevent the radiator from heating up and working as usual.

 Is it safe to temporarily use a rust corroded radiator?